tcho6319/JGibson-Portfolio/documents/design-journey.md

 - Theresa's question to the rest of the group: Should we give the client the option to edit the title, date, description of a single image?
 This is in case she adds an image where her description has a typo or something.

 ## Purpose & Content

-Our client requested that we make her a website that could serve as a gallery for her artwork, as well as a way to attract and interact with potential clients.
-This would mean that our website's content would be her art, and forms to allow her to upload her newer art and a contact/ art request form.
+Our client requested that we make her a new, improved website that could serve as a gallery for her artwork, as well as a way to attract potential clients.
+This would mean that our website's content would be her art as well as information regarding her previous projects, and forms to allow her to upload her new art and a contact/ art request form.

 ## Target Audience(s)